 Mr. Herzog was nominated to serve as a director of the Company based on his extensive knowledge of the transportation logistics industry, and the developing technologies that support it.
-He currently serves on the Compensation and Stock Option Committee, and as Chairman of the Nominating and Corporate Governance Committee.
+He currently serves as Chairman of the Compensation and Stock Option Committee, and is also a member of the Nominating and Corporate Governance Committee.